fudailzafar/Learning-Python-Programming/README.md

 ## About

-This repository serves as a comprehensive collection of programs and projects completed during my learning journey.
+This repository is a comprehensive collection of programs and projects completed during my learning journey.
 The material is based on tutorials and lessons from **Apna College**, which has a fantastic and structured playlist for learning Python programming from scratch.

 ## Why Python?